Meeting of Nonprofit Board of Directors

 We have all attended meetings like this; the staff sit silently along the wall while the Board conducts the meeting.
 It creates the vibe of having The Grown-Ups and The Kids’ Table.

-In this scenario there is potential of Board members to feel superior to the paid staff.
 Not only is the Board making decisions without full information, but the staff feel undervalued.

 A consequence of this approach is a deterioration in employee morale.